bsidesorlando/site/career_village.md

 Hello, can we get the anchor link #online-workshops on  /career_village updated with the following:

 **Career Village Pre-Show**
-*Get ready to level up your cybersecurity career before the big event!*
+<br>*Get ready to level up your cybersecurity career before the big event!*

 The Career Village Pre-Show is a free online series designed to help you navigate the job-hunting landscape with confidence.
 Whether you’re a student, a career changer, or a seasoned pro exploring your next step, these sessions will give you practical tools and insider knowledge.

 From resume-building tips to tackling imposter syndrome, and from networking hacks to landing your dream job, our speakers will guide you through it all.

 **Who should attend:**
-• Students and newcomers seeking their first role
+* Students and newcomers seeking their first role
-• Professionals considering a career pivot
+* Professionals considering a career pivot
-• Anyone looking to strengthen their cybersecurity career path
+* Anyone looking to strengthen their cybersecurity career path

 **Where & When:**
-• Online sessions leading up to the conference
++ Online sessions leading up to the conference
-• Join virtually from anywhere!
++ Join virtually from anywhere!

 __Upcoming Sessions__